-Looking for ground pork recipes or recipes with Hoisin sauce?
+Looking for ground pork recipes or noodles recipe with pork and hoisin sauce?
 You have to try this Chinese recipe: Minced Pork Noodles!
 This ground pork stir fry noodles can be ready in less than 15 minutes.

 This Minced Pork Noodles stir fry is made with ground pork and cooked in the Hoisin Sauce and Sichuan peppercorn mixture.
 It tastes better-than-takeout!
 Additionally, this dish is so affordable and easy to make!

 Minced Pork Noodles with Hoisin Sauce Mixture:

 I cooked this pork noodles dish in the Hoisin sauce mixture.
 The stir fry sauce has the perfect balance of sweetness and saltiness.
 It's so simple, yet so delicious.
 To make the sauce, I only added 4 ingredients: broth, Hoisin sauce, Mirin, and low sodium soy sauce.

 So, what is Hoisin Sauce?
 Hoisin Sauce is made using soybean.
 It's a thick, sweet, and fragrant sauce commonly used in Chinese cooking.
 It's also a great sauce to glaze meat, as a dipping sauce for stir fry or to add sweetness to the soup, such as Pho.